 The claimant does not accept all of Defendant’s counterclaims; however, to save time & cost offers to settle the entire counterclaim by:-

-- Claimant pays £xxx compensation towards the settlement of the entire counterclaim.
+- The claimant pays £xxx compensation towards the settlement of the entire counterclaim.
 Settlement monies £xxxx to be taken from the current rent arrears of £1,855 as at 16/12/20xx.
 3. The defendants to discontinue there counterclaim.
-4. The Defendant gives up vacant possession of the let property on or before 28th of January 202x.
+4. Defendant gives up vacant possession of the let property on or before 28th of January 202x.
 6. No order for costs for either side saves for the defendant’s costs to be assessed for legal aid purposes.”

 The above is, for example, for purposes only.

 Now at this stage, some may be taking a deep breath.
 Do not worry too much.
-In many cases, what is being offered is compensation to be deducted from the rent arrears a tenant owes.
+In many cases, compensation is being offered to be deducted from the rent arrears a tenant owes.